 What is an Alternative Trek?

-Mules on The Salkantay Trek
+Mules on The Salkantay Trail

 More FAQs About The Salkantay Trek

-Information about The Salkantay Trek
++Practical Information about The Salkantay Trail

 The Sakantay Trek Map

-Weather Conditions on The Salkantay Trek
+Weather Conditions On Salkantay

 Rainfall and Temperatures on Salkantay

-Daily Distances and Elevation Gain on The Salkantay Trek
+Daily Distances and Elevation Gain On The Salkantay Trek

 Distances and Elevation Gain on The Salkantay Trek

-Sustainability and Responsible Tourism along The Salkantay Trek
+Sustainability and Responsible Tourism Along Salkantay

 Approaching The Apu Salkantay